Delivery mode: Grouped study using Moodle

 This first core course in Athabasca University's Master of Education in Distance Education program is required for all program students.
 It provides students with an overview of current forms of distance education and explores a variety of applications, including distance education in post-secondary institutions, K-12 schools, and in workplace and training environments.
 Research and theory development are addressed.
 The course also examines distance education technology, online teaching and learning, as well as learner support and the management and administration of distance education programs.

-The goals of the course are to provide you with:
+The goals of the course are to provide you with the following:

 Unit 1 Foundations of Distance Education